dxw/playbook/src/govpress-unit/plugin-advisories.md

 > able to execute arbitrary JavaScript
 >
 > …the attacker can then use JavaScript to perform almost any action an admin
-> can take (including creating new users, executing arbitrary php through the
+> can take (including creating new users, executing arbitrary PHP through the
 > theme editor or exploiting vulnerabilities in WordPress or other plugins which
 > normally require the user to be authenticated as an admin).”